pnovok/SQLServer_CDC_Demo/README.md

 ```

-Let's create a virtual JDBC table in SSB using the following code.
+Create a virtual JDBC table in SSB using the following code.
 In SSB UI you can create a new job and use a "jdbc" Template.
 You can modify your table DDL per example below.
 For CDW Virtual datawarehouses  JDBC end-point is readily available in the UI.

 ![img.png](Images/img13.png)

 ```
-DROP TABLE IF EXISTS `customers_cdc_replica`;
+DROP TABLE IF EXISTS `customers_cdc_replica_hive`;
-CREATE TABLE  `customers_cdc_replica` (
+CREATE TABLE  `customers_cdc_replica_hive` (
  `customerid` INT,
   `name` VARCHAR(2147483647),
   `location` VARCHAR(2147483647),